StevenBlack/vocab/readme.md

 Something that eases or soothes a situation, feeling or condition without solving or curing it.
 Aspirin, for example, is a palliative because it can take away the fever caused by a virus, but can't cure the virus itself.
 Giving a crying child a lollipop after an allergy shot has a palliative effect.
-Say PAL- EE-AH-T/V.

 ### panacea